annikamoilanen/annikamoilanen/README.md

 - ✈ I’m currently working on the Finnair Internal Digital Development team as a Junior Developer and Designer
 - 🌱 I’m currently learning AWS, react-native, TypeScript, Storybook & designing with Figma
-- ✰ I’m looking to collaborate on different units and projects, as I am both the end-user and developer / designer
+- ✰ I’m looking to collaborate on different units and projects, as I'm both the end-user and developer/designer
 - ♡ I’m looking for help with front-end programming
 - ㍐ Ask me about flying or traveling
 - ❥ How to reach me: Slack, Teams, e-mail or f2f